 The last thing you want is to buy a house next to a registered two doors down.
 Checking for sex offenders in the area isn’t something I did before buying my house, but you better believe it would be one of the first things I would do.
 In writing this article, I ran a search on my address and found seven registered sex offenders living within 2 miles of me, thankfully, not in my immediate neighborhood.
-Four of them had 3rd degree sex offenses, one had a child pornography offense, and the other two were listed as “other.”
-Be sure where you know where they live, and don’t buy a house near them, if possible, and certainly don’t go trick or treating near where they live.
+Four of them had 3rd-degree sex offenses, one had a child pornography offense, and the other two were listed as “other.”
+Be sure where you know where they live, and think carefully about where we’re buying a home.
 Search for sex offenders here: Criminal Watch Dog and Family Watch Dog.
 Just to show you what the search can reveal, I searched for sex offenders near the White House in Washington, DC, and here’s what came up!
 Let’s hope your prospective neighborhood search isn’t quite so colorful!

 2. Is there radon in the house?

 I’m not a scientist, but let me summarize what I read on the Environmental Protection Agency (EPA) website about radon.
 Radon is a colorless, odorless, radioactive gas that’s found in about 1 every 15 homes.
-Rock and other things break down in the ground and radon is naturally released.
+Rocks and other things break down in the ground and radon is naturally released (even granite countertops give off low levels of radon–I had no idea!).
 It’s found in lower levels outdoors, but indoors, it can be much higher.
 Above safe levels, it can cause lung cancer.
 Scary stuff!!!